Yuki’s Vocalists

 窪田啓子.
 Born December 5, 1985

+She is a former member of Itokubo, a duo with Ito Ayaka.
 Unlike most of Yuki’s vocalists, Keiko sings with a deep low voice in Yuki’s compositions.
-As FictionJunction KEIKO, she sang Kaze no Machi e, an insert song of the anime Tsubasa Chronicle, and lately, contributed to lead vocals on FictionJunction’s Everlasting Songs album.
+As FictionJunction KEIKO, she sang Kaze no Machi e, an insert song of the anime Tsubasa Chronicle, and lately, contributed to lead vocals on FictionJunction’s Everlasting Songs album, and is a regular vocal in Yuki Kajiura’s lives .
 As Kalafina, she is part of the main vocals and performed the seven themes of Kara no Kyoukai.
-She was also present on Yuki Kajiura LIVE vol#1, 2, 3 and will perform on the fourth one this summer.
-She is a former member of Itokubo, a duo with Ito Ayaka.
+After 1 year from Kalafina’s disbandng in 2017, Keiko announced that she is launching a solo career, as “KEIKO” contracted by avex.
+In this new solo career Keiko is mostly using a more high pitch voice than the deep she’s known for in Kajiura works.
+She returned in Yuki Kajiura Lives after 1 year from the Kalafina disbandment, and performed again in Yuki Kajiura Lives vol#15.

 Official Site: FictionJunction | Official Site: Kalafina | Official Blog